Authentication API Documentation

 3. AnyText solution: many different and rare characters.
 When you have a complex text (15-25 different chars), with a good percentage of usage per character, the accuracy increases, try to use chars that are found on the lower row of the keyboard (z,x,c,v,b,n,m) as often as possible, or any rare keys (q,x,z) as these seem to hide higher differences in typing.

 4. AnyText solution: longer texts.
-Longer texts help ensure more accurate statistics about the pressed keys, helping to increase accuracy.
+AnyText solution requires significantly longer texts than the SameText solution.
 For enrollment we recommend recording 160-200 chars of text, but for matching afterwards you can have as few as 90 chars (120-140 is recommended).

 Q: What can decrease accuracy? (and increase false positives & false negatives)

-1. Very short texts.
+1. Shorter than recommended texts.
 With very short texts you typically increase the false rejection rate/false negatives, however since there are fewer chars being recorded it may also lead to a slightly higher false acceptance rate (false positives).
 We recommend using longer texts whenever possible, and to use a lower quality threshold for verification when you use shorter texts (but keep in mind that this will increase false positives a bit).

 Note that you only use typing biometrics authentication as a second factor.
 Since you don’t really need an optimized false positive rate, you can still use short texts and a lower quality threshold.